jarvist/PolaronMobility.jl/docs/src/examples.md

 Let us calculate the room-temperature (300 K) character of the electron-polaron in methylammonium lead iodide perovskite (MAPI).
-The parameters we use are as in Frost2017PRB.
+The parameters we use are as in `Frost2017PRB`.

-The call signature is (Temperature range, ϵ-optical, ϵ-static, phonon-frequency (Hz), effective-mass (in mass-of-electron units)).
+The call signature to `polaronmobility` is:
+Temperature range, ϵ-optical, ϵ-static, phonon-frequency (Hz), effective-mass (in mass-of-electron units).

 For electrons in MAPI, these are ϵ=4.5/24.1, f=2.25 THz, me=0.12 electron masses.